 What issues may need to be dealt with?

-There are a number of factors to consider when working towards reaching a financial settlement.
+There are a number of factors to consider when working towards reaching a financial settlement regarding Pensions And Divorce.

-Pension orders can be made, even if the pension is currently paying out to the person named.
+A legally binding Pension Sharing Order can be made, even if the pension is currently paying out to the person named.
 Specific rules may dictate the age that must be reached before the pension can be paid to the ex-partner.

-The choice to take an internal or external pension credit can also make a difference to the amount that can be claimed on retirement, so whether a spouse joins the existing scheme, or they transfer their share to their own pension will have an impact.
+The choice to take an internal or external pension credit can also make a difference to the amount that can be claimed on retirement, so whether a spouse joins the existing scheme, or they transfer their share of a lump sum to their own pension will have an impact.